omkar5252/omkar-dorugade/README.md

 Hi 👋 My name is Omkar dorugade
 ===============================

-I'm Electrical Engineer but currently learning Full Stack Python
+I'm Electrical Engineer but currently learning Python
 ----------------------------------------------------------------

 After working in core Electrical field .
 I switch my career in IT field to achieve my passion.